 An interface allows a user to interact with a computer.
 It controls and manages how to enter commands and how information is displayed.
-GUI and CLI are important types of the user interface.
-The difference between GUI and CLI is, GUI use icons & graphics while CLI use special keywords to enter commands.
+GUI and CLI are important types of user interfaces.
+The difference between GUI and CLI is, GUI uses icons & graphics while CLI uses special keywords to enter commands.

 - Command-Line Interface (CLI)